 This programme allows us to report to you electronically, with a paper version being offered to those without access.
 This programme will track student’s achievement over time, allowing you to see their progress in core curriculum.

-STAr stands for St Albans Reporting and is a web-based tool that focuses on reporting the New Zealand Curriculum while also meeting the requirement for reporting National Standards.
+STAr stands for St Albans Reporting and is a web-based tool that focuses on reporting against the expectations of the New Zealand Curriculum.

 A secure login will be provided to families.
 The executive officer and librarian will set this up, with support being offered to parents before the end of the year on how to access the programme via a comprehensive booklet and face time if required.